eclipse-cbi/jiro/documentation/USER_DOC.md

 Instructions how to set up GHPRB plugin in jobs can be found here:
 <https://github.com/jenkinsci/ghprb-plugin/blob/master/README.md>

-'''Please note: ''' the 'Use github hooks for build triggering' option has to be disabled, since it requires admin permissions for the GitHub bot user, which we don't allow.
+**Please note: ** the 'Use github hooks for build triggering' option has to be disabled, since it requires admin permissions for the GitHub bot user, which we don't allow.
 With this option turned off, Jenkins is polling GitHub instead.
 Which should work just fine in most cases.